Find Affordable College Courses

 The colleges and universities below are the most popular for nursing majors pursuing a bachelor's degree.

-Our 2023 rankings named University of Rhode Island the most popular school in Rhode Island for nursing students working on their bachelor’s degree.
-Located in the suburb of Kingston, URI is a public school with a large student population.
+Our analysis found University of Rhode Island to be the most popular school for nursing students who want to pursue a bachelor’s degree in Rhode Island.
+Located in the large suburb of Kingston, URI is a public school with a fairly large student population.

 Of the 349 students majoring in nursing at URI, 12% are male and 88% are female.